nkoppa/nkoppa.github.io/index.md

 **Conclusion**

-This project provides a state-level, four-decade view of pre-monsoon heat across India using ERA5-Land reanalysis data.
+This analysis provides a state-level, four-decade view of pre-monsoon heat across India using ERA5-Land reanalysis data.
 While national averages suggest that pre-monsoon temperatures have remained relatively stable since 1980, the state-level analysis reveals a much more complex story.
 Some regions—particularly parts of the Himalayas and the Northeast—are warming far more quickly than the country as a whole.
 Other states, especially in western India, are experiencing an increase in the number of extremely hot days, even without significant changes in their average temperatures.
 Still others show measurable shifts toward earlier seasonal heat, which could affect agriculture, water use, and heat preparedness.

-These findings highlight that climate change impacts are not evenly distributed and that aggregated national numbers can easily obscure region-specific risks.
+Importantly, these findings highlight that climate change impacts are not evenly distributed and that aggregated national numbers can easily obscure region-specific risks.
 The results also show the value of reanalysis datasets for understanding long-term climate patterns in places where observational data may be uneven or sparse.
 Although this study focuses only on temperature—and not on humidity or wet-bulb conditions, which more directly determine human heat stress—it offers a reproducible baseline for monitoring how extreme heat evolves across India’s diverse climate zones.

 **Code**